 Marc Osofsky is senior vice president and general manager at Lionbridge, a $560 million public company, and the global leader in translation services.
 Osofsky recently spoke with SBI to discuss how he took a groundbreaking new product to market—and became the fastest growing division in the company.
-For guidance on how to participate in fast-growing product markets, download our 10th annual workbook, How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Lionbridge onDemand is the industry’s first e-commerce solution for translation services on all content types.
 Osofsky created an entirely new go-to-market model for this innovative product that blended inside sales and e-commerce.
 In addition, he was able to build a predictive sales model and grow revenues by 500 percent.